 You will learn how to find, observe and photograph wildlife, improve on your techniques for capturing the action and more, and as Pete will do all the driving, you also get to drink in the beauty of the breathtaking scenery around Mull.

 Can't stretch to a two or more day workshop?
 Keep an eye on this section for dates when Pete is available for single days on Mull.

 - September: 9-12th

 Otters (Available All Year)

-With over 300 miles of coastline, Mull is one of the top places in the UK to see otters, and Pete knows some of the very best locations on the island to see these often elusive mammals.
+With over 300 miles of coastline, Mull is one of the places in the UK to see otters, and Pete knows some of the very best locations on the island to see these often elusive mammals.

-When tracking otters, you may be climbing over slippery rocks and through seaweed, so be sure you are confident in doing this before booking such a tour.
+When tracking otters, you may be climbing over slippery rocks and through seaweed, so be sure you are confident in doing this before booking such a workshop.
 You may also have to crouch for periods of time, in all weather conditions, so bear this in mind too!
 It is worth it though, to see these creatures close up.

 This is one of the finest wildlife experiences in the UK, and is something he tries to experience several times each year, as it always throws up something of interest.